-CTE S Standards and Benchmarks 08.0 Exhibit the ability to follow state mandated guidelines for food safety and service.
+CTE S Standar ds and Benchmarks 08.0 Exhibit Exhibit the ability to follow state mandated guidelines for food safety and service.
 The student will be able to: 08.01 Demonstrate and utilize proper techniques for lifting, receiving, and storing food supplies.
 08.02 Demonstrate and utilize proper techniques for transporting, cooking and holding food (proper ways to cool/reheat food; holding temperatures).
 08.03 Demonstrate and utilize proper cleaning, sanitizing, and disinfecting techniques (cleaning vs. sanitizing; storing cleaning supplies; proper procedures for cleaning equipment).
 08.04 Demonstrate and utilize proper pest control procedures.
 08.05 Classify all causes of foodborne illnesses (e.g., biological, physical and chemical).
 08.06 Describe symptoms of foodborne illness and how it can be prevented.
 08.07 Describe cross contamination and incorporate strategies to prevent this from occurring.
-08.08 Research top allergens and how to control allergy cross-contamination.
+80.80 Research top allergens and how to control allergy cross-contamination.
 09.0 Identify and explain front-of-the house and back-of-the-house duties.
 The student will be able to: 09.01 Identify, demonstrate, and utilize fundamentals of customer service and addressing difficult customers and handle customer complaints.
 09.02 Identify and explain techniques of front-of-the-house and back-of-the-house responsibilities including but not limited to dining room setup, greeting, order-taking, serving, clearing, check presentation, bussing, and cashiering.
 09.03 Identify and describe types of meal services.
-09.04 Describe the types of work stations in the commercial kitchen.

-CTE S Standards and Benchmarks 09.05 Perform duties to meet the needs of the customer (greeting guests, escorting to tables and presenting menus, handling guests with special needs, transporting and serving meals, loading and carrying trays, etc.).
-09.06 Receive, store and issue supplies.
-09.07 Practice environmentally sound procedures.
-09.08 Demonstrate and follow operational procedures between the front-of-the-house and back-of-the-house.
-09.09 Demonstrate efficient time and motion techniques.
-09.10 Coordinate responsibilities with those of other workstations.
-10.0 Apply principles of food science in cooking techniques.
-The student will be able to: 10.01 Explain common cooking methods (roasting, baking, broiling, sautéing, frying, deep-frying, braising and steaming).
-10.02 Explain how taste and aroma combine to give foods their flavors.
-10.03 List physical, psychological, cultural and environmental influences on food likes and dislikes.
-10.04 Compare and analyze reasons for evaluating food products subjectively and objectively.
-10.05 Identify herbs, spices, oils and vinegars and their appropriate use in preparing food products that exhibit and enhance creativity, taste and appearance.
-10.06 Explain the role of the five senses in cooking, presenting and eating food.
-10.07 Describe how the five basic tastes (salty, sweet, sour, bitter and savory/Umami) can affect the appeal of food.
-10.08 Demonstrate and analyze the difference between moist, dry and combination cooking methods.
-10.09 Apply basic principles of the chemistry of protein to cooking eggs, dairy and meat products.
-10.10 Apply basic principles of the chemistry of food preparation to fruits and vegetables.
-10.11 Demonstrate protein fabrication.
-11.0 Present food and beverage items to meet creativity aspects as well as quality standards.
-The student will be able to: 11.01 Explain how color, texture, temperature, and balance affect the visual appeal of plated food.
-11.02 Demonstrate platter presentation principles, effective platter layout, and techniques for enhancing food presentation.
+CTE S ndards and Benchmarks 0.04 Describe the types of work stations in the commercial kitchen.
+Perform duties to meet the needs of the customer (greeting guests, escorting to tables and presenting menus, handling guests with special needs, transporting and serving meals, loading and carrying trays, etc.).
+0.06 Receive, store and issue supplies.
+9.07 Practice environmentally sound procedures.
+0.08 Demonstrate and follow operational procedures between the front-of-the-house and back-of-the-house.
+0.09 Demonstrate efficient time and motion techniques.
+0.10 Coordinate responsibilities with those of other workstations.
+10.0 oply principles of food science in cooking techniques.
+The student will be able to: 0.01 Explain common cooking methods (roasting, baking, broiling, sautéing, frying, deep-frying, braising and steaming).
+0.02 Explain how taste and aroma combine to give foods their flavors.
+0.03 List physical, psychological, cultural and environmental influences on food likes and dislikes.
+0.04 Compare and analyze reasons for evaluating food products subjectively and objectively.
+0.05 Identify herbs, spices, oils and vinegars and their appropriate use in preparing food products that exhibit and enhance creativity, taste and appearance.
+0.06 Explain the role of the five senses in cooking, presenting and eating food.
+0.07 Describe how the five basic tastes (salty, sweet, sour, bitter and savory/Umami) can affect the appeal of food.
+0.08 Demonstrate and analyze the difference between moist, dry and combination cooking methods.
+0.09 Apply basic principles of the chemistry of protein to cooking eggs, dairy and meat products.
+0.10 Apply basic principles of the chemistry of food preparation to fruits and vegetables.
+0.11 Demonstrate protein fabrication.
+11.0 resent food and beverage items to meet creativity aspects as well as quality standards.
+The student will be able to: .01 Explain how color, texture, temperature, and balance affect the visual appeal of plated food. .02 Demonstrate platter presentation principles, effective platter layout, and techniques for enhancing food presentation.